MiracleDevs/Paradigm.ORM/README.md

 Change log
 ---

+Version `2.3.2`
+- Updated nuget dependencies.
+- Added logging provider and a default logger to log commands and command errors.

 Version `2.3.1`
 - Added more tests for composite partition keys for cassandra/scylla connector.
 - Disabled the batch delete for cassandra/scylla due to cql constrains.